martin-rizzo/ComfyUI-TinyBreaker/docs/genparams.md

     *   `styles.<name>.refiner.negative` (str): The refiner negative prompt for a specific style named `<name>`.
     *   `...` (Indicates there may be additional refiner style-related parameters)

+## Final Notes

+* **GenParams** is used to pass information between different parts of the code during the generation process.
+It contains both user-provided and automatically calculated values.
+* As a dictionary, it can store any parameter that needs to be passed around, but the parameters mentioned here are the most important used in the project.